nbcss/create-factory-controller/README.md

 - Winding Noise - Music Box by charcrone -- https://freesound.org/s/347035/ -- License: Creative Commons 0
 - Pocket watch.
 Clicking open and closed, chain noise and picking up by JarredKarp -- https://freesound.org/s/490968/ -- License: Attribution NonCommercial 4.0

+## AI Disclosure
+The system architecture design and graphics assets are produced by human.
+AI is used for assist some individual code implementations to accelerate development but closely guard and reviewed by highly experienced Minecraft mod developer to ensure quality of the content.